Softpanorama

 b

 Any time the $. line number variable is being used with multiple files, the eof function may need to be used to reset the current line number counter.
-The following examples demonstrate this feature by reading the file input twice, and resetting the line number counter in the second case.
+The following one-liners demonstrate this feature by reading the file input twice, and resetting the line number counter in the second case.

 # print the range of lines 5 to 50